onintzezaballa/ProbGenerativeModel/README.md

 * `initialization.R` initializes the parameters of the model
 * `EMalgorithm.R` efficiently performs the Expectation-Maximization algorithm, where the parameters are updated in each iteration with a dynamic programming based method.
 * `smoothing.R` contains functions to carry out the smoothing and normalization of the parameters of a model.
-* `Loglikelihod.R` computes the log-likelihood of a model
+* `Loglikelihood.R` computes the log-likelihood of a model
-* `MSE.R` computes the Mean Squared Error of a trained model by comparing with the original model which the sequence were sampled from.
+* `MSE.R` computes the Mean Squared Error of a trained model by comparing with the original model which the sequences were sampled from.

 ## Data